GeronGao/muduo/README.md

 So I create another repo [penguin-diors/muduo](https://github.com/penguin-diors/muduo) which is a copy of [AlexStocks/muduo](https://github.com/AlexStocks/muduo) to track issues.

-Any issue of pr is welcome.
+Any issue or pr is welcome.

 # DOC #
 ---